Createdd/Writing/2018/articles/Githooks.md

 ### Pre-push

-Pushing is the process of "sharing" you branch with the team.
+"Git push" is the process of "sharing" you branch with the team.
 It is often the last step before opening a pull-request for a merge with the main branch.

-This a good time to check other guidelines like "linting" of the code, or if all tests are passing.
+This is a good time to check other guidelines like "linting" of the code, or if all tests are passing.

 An example  for executing another script could be: https://gist.github.com/Createdd/7f6e620d9204f18e8e3c6ec7e9eb09dc

 ## "Enforce" the hooks

-Another step is how to actually enforce those hooks.
+Another step is to actually enforce those hooks.

 In JavaScript and NPM/Yarn package mangers there is a "postinstall" script already built in.
 It allows for the execution of a script after the installing process.
 But what exactly should be executed?